 Conservation Status: Opepe is not listed in CITES but is reported as near-threatened by the IUCN.
 Sustainable sourcing practices are encouraged to maintain the availability of this wood.

-Why Choose Opepe?
+Why Choose Opepe Timber?

 Durability: Its strength and resistance to decay make Opepe a long-lasting choice for both interior and exterior applications.